Activated sludge: Process control

 To ensure good bacterial settlement and to avoid sedimentation problems caused by filamentous bacteria, plants using atmospheric air as an oxygen source should maintain a dissolved oxygen (DO) level of about 2 mg/L in the aeration tank.
 In pure oxygen systems, DO levels are usually in the range of 4 to 10 mg/L. Operators should monitor the tank for low DO bacteria, such as S. natans, type 1701 and H. hydrossis, which indicate low DO conditions by elevated effluent turbidity and dark activated sludge with foul odours.
 Many plants have on-line monitoring equipment that continuously measures and records DO levels at specific points within the aeration tank.
 These on-line analysers send data to the SCADA system and allow automatic control of the aeration system to maintain a predetermined DO level.
 Whether generated automatically or taken manually, regular monitoring is necessary to favour organisms that settle well rather than filaments.
 However, operating the aeration system involves finding a balance between sufficient oxygen for proper treatment and the energy cost, which represents approximately 90% of the total treatment cost.

 Based on these control methods, the amount of settled solids in the mixed liquor can be varied by wasting activated sludge (WAS) or returning activated sludge (RAS).

 The returning activated sludge is designed to recycle a portion of the activated sludge from the secondary clarifier back to the aeration tank.
 It usually includes a pump that draws the portion back.

 The RAS line is designed considering the potential for clogging, settling, and other relatable issues that manage to impact the flow of the activated sludge back to the aeration tank.
 This line must handle the required flow of the plant and has to be designed to minimize the risk of solids settling or accumulating.

 Nitrification and Denitrification

-Ammonium can have a toxic effect on aquatic organism.
+Ammonium can have a toxic effect on aquatic organisms.
 Nitrification also takes place in bodies of water, which leads to oxygen depletion.
 Furthermore, nitrate and ammonium are eutrophying (fertilizing) nutrients that can impair water bodies.
 For these reasons, nitrification and, in many cases, nitrogen removal is necessary.

 Two special steps are required for nitrogen removal:

 a) Nitrification: Oxidation of ammonium nitrogen and organically bound nitrogen to nitrate.
 Nitrification is very sensitive to inhibitors and can lead to a pH value in poorly buffered water.

 Nitrification takes places in following steps: